Compare Scooter Insurance

 How much is scooter insurance in the UK?

-Because of their small engines, modest power outputs, low(ish) maximum speeds and relatively low value, scooters can be inexpensive to insure when compared with cars and motorcycles.
+Because of their small engines, modest power outputs, low(ish) maximum speeds and relatively low cost, scooters can be inexpensive to insure when compared with cars and motorcycles.

 Experienced riders are especially likely to find scooter insurance much cheaper than insurance for their motorcycle.